 To be noticed for passion, talent, and ability is every woman’s goal.
 Sometime’s, however, we can feel as though we aren’t good enough, this makes us shy away from opportunities that could fast track our careers.
 It also affects our body, we cross our arms or look down, and this assures our feelings of unworthiness.
-We came across a great TED talk around body language communication by Amy Cuddy, who is a scientific professor and researcher at Harvard Business School, where she studies how non-verbal behaviour and snap judgments affect people from the classroom to the boardroom.
+We came across a great TED talk around body language communication by Amy Cuddy, who is a science professor and researcher at Harvard Business School, where she studies how nonverbal behaviour and snap judgments affect people from the classroom to the boardroom.

 This talk left us intrigued and we couldn’t help but share what we learned from it.
 As they are ideas worth spreading, we are going to dive into the topic of body language and how it directly affects mood and how other people perceive us.

 Here are 4 learnings from Amy Cuddy’s TED talk :